chaos-mesh/website/versioned_docs/version-2.6.2/remote-cluster-management.md

   duration: '30s'
 ```

-The Chaos Mesh will inject the errors to the remote cluster using the kubeconfig registered with the `RemoteCluster` named `cluster-xxxxxxx`.
+The Chaos Mesh will inject the errors to the remote cluster using the kubeconfig registered with the `RemoteCluster` named `cluster-xxx`.
 The corresponding `StressChaos` will be automatically created in the remote cluster, and the status is synchronized back to the current cluster, so that you can manage the chaos injection for multiple different clusters in a single kubernetes.